If you’re in the mood for a soft, buttery pretzel, look no further than this Easy Bavarian Pretzel Recipe.

 Since the “skin” of the Bavarian Pretzel is not going to be as distinct without the lye, we’re also going to bake this pretzel up in the air fryer!
 By using the air fryer, we’ll be able to achieve the perfect Bavarian Pretzel texture.

-But don’t worry, you can bake these in the oven if you do not have an air fryer.
-Check out my Pizza Dough Soft Pretzels to see them made in the oven!
+But don’t worry, you can bake these in the a if you do not have an air fryer.
+Check out my on Pizza Soft Pretzels to see them made in the lined at 450 degrees F to 10-15 minutes.!
+For that recipe, I baked the pretzels on a

 Are Bavarian Pretzels healthy?